SharkSpicy-NLP/SR-KI/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you find this code helpful in your research, we would kindly appreciate a citation:

 ```bibtex
 @misc{yu2025srkiscalablerealtimeknowledge,